 For example, there are some differences between a personal loan and a personal line of credit, as well as between a home equity loan and a personal loan.
 Knowing the pros and cons of all your options will allow you to make an informed and confident decision.

 One of the advantages of a personal loan, for example, is that it doesn’t require collateral (you’re not taking the loan against your house or car).

 This goes along with point #6 above.
 For example, if you’re interested in a personal loan, don’t assume that every bank will offer the same payment terms.
-You should shop around based on interest rate, available terms, customer service and trustworthiness of the lender.
+Shop around based on interest rate, available terms, customer service and trustworthiness of the lender.

 Unless you’re borrowing money for one specific need, you’ll want to prioritize your spending.
 Should you pay for home repairs first, then medical bills?
 Should you pay for education expenses, then tackle projects around the home?